14 Oct LEO HURWITZ

 In Heart of Spain, Leo creates both political and human centers for the film.
 The political center is, of course, the fight against fascism and Franco’s dictatorship.
 To show this fight, we are drawn into a cinematic disparity that brings alive the actual gap between what is real and what a dictator wants his subjects to believe.
 There is no humanity in tyranny.

 Extending a hand (or an arm), caring about what happens to all people, is the heart and the solution of the fight for freedom against forces that threaten our human rights.
-With his films, Leo Hurwitz extends both an arm and a hand, and infuses blood and heart into the struggle.
+With his films, Leo Hurwitz extends both an arm and a hand, and infuses blood and heart into the seemingly endless struggle.